 The first start-up of the burner must be carried out by qualified personnel, as indicated in this manual and in compliance with the standards and regulations of the laws in force.

 Check the correct working of the adjustment, command and safety devices.

-Refer to paragraph "Safety test - with gas ball valve closed" on page 39 before the first startup.
+Refer to paragraph "Safety test - with gas ball valve closed" on page 37 before the first startup.

-5.2 Adjustments prior to ignition (light oil)
+5.2 Adjustments before first firing (light oil operation)